 Please note, while the guidance is current at the point of publication, it may quickly be superseded following further government updates, or changes to the situation.
 Please bear with us while make these changes.
+Regional restrictions may also be in place in your area, the BHS recommends you seek local advice as these restrictions would need to be adhered to.

 1. What level of activity can take place at my centre?